Simon Wilkinson: And the Birds Fell from the Sky

 Il Pixel Rosso's first show was the 2011 And the Birds Fell from the Sky, which imagined an alternative world in which our own species lives alongside another type of human, 'an ancient tribe of feral clowns – the clowns upon which all other clowns are based – called the Faruk....The most significant achievement of humanity has been to take life, with all its wild propensities for adventure, and turn it into something tedious....The Faruk...did not adopt these developments, preferring the wild adventure of life lived for now to the stolid certainty of a life well planned.
 In this piece we, as audience, find ourselves in their world.'

-Bella Todd described the experience in the Guardian: 'It is a piece for an audience of two, who are given video goggles and headsets and seated in wheelchairs.
+Bella Todd described the experience in The Guardian: "It is a piece for an audience of two, who are given video goggles and headsets and seated in wheelchairs.
 Soon I was in a virtual car, joyriding through a dystopian landscape with a group of circus clowns.
 One of them opened a bottle in the front seat and I smelt and felt real-life vodka hit my face; later I was instructed to hold up my left hand, only to see a virtual hand on screen, hairy and stained with blood.
-My response to the autoteatro-style instructions was as immediate and unquestioning as that of a sleepwalker.'
+My response to the autoteatro-style instructions was as immediate and unquestioning as that of a sleepwalker".

 Transmedia aspects of the show included a live performance by a Faruk Clown rock band at the Nightingale Theatre, Brighton; a radio documentary, in which fake anthropologists discussed the Faruk and a fictitious policeman warned people to avoid the show; Faruk clown workshops, in which participants, dressed in dishevelled clothes, were encouraged to 'discover their own inner pariah'; and a fictional parish newsletter given to audience members before the show.

-And the Birds Fell from the Sky has toured Europe and Australia, and now exists in English, Dutch, Portuguese, Italian, Japanese and Welsh versions.
-It was so popular that it led to three new commissions:The Great Spavaldos, commissioned in 2012 by the Roundhouse as part of CircusFest; Rebels and Rubble, commissioned by Battersea Arts Centre to celebrate its 120th birthday in 2013; and Le Grand Voyage, for Harrogate Theatre as part of the 2014 Yorkshire Festival.
+And the Birds Fell from the Sky has toured Europe and Australia, and now exists in English, Dutch, Portuguese, Italian, Japanese, and Welsh versions.
+It led to three new commissions:The Great Spavaldos, commissioned in 2012 by the Roundhouse as part of CircusFest; Rebels and Rubble, commissioned by Battersea Arts Centre to celebrate its 120th birthday in 2013; and Le Grand Voyage, for Harrogate Theatre as part of the 2014 Yorkshire Festival.